cloudmesh-community/book/chapters/nist/bdra.md

 * Data Visualization
 * Data Access

-Through the interplay between these services data consumer sand data producers can be served.
+Through the interplay between these services data, consumers and data producers can be served.

 ## Fabric